akashsingh1121/Akashparihar470/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=akashparihar470" alt="akashparihar470" /></a> </p>

 <p align="left"> <a href="https://twitter.com/" target="blank"><img src="https://img.shields.io/twitter/follow/?logo=twitter&style=for-the-badge" alt="" /></a> </p>
+<h5>I'm a passionate Full Stack Web Developer from India.
+I'm enthusiastic about learning new technologies and also solving problems in mathematics to solving problems in software engineering,I have developed excellent problem-solving skill that is necessary to solve complex problems.This skill also help me to solve Data structure and algorithms problems.</h5>

 - 🌱 I’m currently learning **MERN Stack**

 - 👯 I’m looking to collaborate on **OpenSource Projects**